Perfectoid signature, perfectoid Hilbert-Kunz multiplicity, and an application to local fundamental groups: Perfectoid signature and perfectoid Hilbert-Kunz multiplicity

-\begin{remark} Note that $v_0$ defined above extends to a $\bR$-valuation on $\widehat{A^+}$.
-This is well-know and there are several ways to see this.
-For example one note that $v_0$ is determined by a map $(A, \m_A)\to (V, \m_V)$ where $(V,\m_V)$ is the corresponding valuation ring of $v_0$ inside the fraction field of $A$ (and $V$ is a DVR).
+\begin{remark} Note that $v_0$ defined above extends to an $\bR$-valuation on the $\m_A$-adic completion $\widehat{A^+}^{_{\m_A}}$ (and in particular, it extends to an $\bR$-valuation on the $p$-adic completion $\widehat{A^+}$ as this is a subring of $\widehat{A^+}^{_{\m_A}}$, see \cite[Proposition 1.6]{HeitmannR+domain}).
+We believe this is well-known to experts and there are several ways to see it, for example see \cite[Lemma 1.3]{HeitmannR+domain}.
+We also include a short explanation here.
+We note that $v_0$ is determined by a map $(A, \m_A)\to (V, \m_V)$ where $(V,\m_V)$ is the corresponding valuation ring of $v_0$ inside the fraction field of $A$ (and $V$ is a DVR).
 It follows that we have a commutative diagram